Aequitas Fellows Program in Global Public Health

 Fall semesters: Take two required “Issues and Context” courses from the eligible course list from the Interdisciplinary Public Health certificate (see Appendix), four credits each.
 Take one “Methods and Statistics” from the eligible course list, four credits.

 Spring semesters: Begin Internship/Research Phase AQTS 441 (0 credit); individual projects related to themes of the program, e.g., honors theses, peer-reviewed articles, community art projects, competitive fellowship applications.
-This experience includes options such as mentored research, Wheaton in Chicago, Uganda Studies Program, or other approved “field experiences.”
-If students pursue Human Needs and Global Resources (HNGR), then would be the semester for the HNGR internship in Year Four.
+This experience includes options such as mentored research, Wheaton in Chicago, Uganda Studies Program, Baltimore Urban Studies program (summer or semester), or other approved “field experiences.”
+If students pursue Human Needs and Global Resources (HNGR), then it would be the semester for the HNGR internship in Year Four.

 Year Four: BHS 494 The Integrated Biological and Health Scientist (4 credits); complete individual research/capstone projects.